-They were really into the idea and that's where our new family Christmas gift exchange idea started.
+They were really into this and that's where our new family Christmas gift exchange idea started.

 As they became more and more intrigued and the possibilities of this fresh new change started to sink in, they began asking, "How would that work?
 What would be the categories?"